Should You Separate Brands into Different Companies?

-When you starting operating multiple ecommerce brands you naturally start to wonder, “Should I separate each brand into its own company?”
+When you start operating multiple ecommerce brands you naturally start to wonder, “Should I separate each brand into its own company?”

 In this post I'll cover whether you should be separating your brands into different companies, how you can do it, and if you do do it, what you need to watch out for.